ux-fran/game-design-bax-music-repo/README.md

 - **Key Milestones**:
   - Milestone breakdowns with links to specific tasks or achievements.
 - **Resources**:
-  - Access any related files, references, or additional materials.
+  - Access to any related files, references, or additional materials if and when available.

 ---